ravichaudhary111/tic-tac-toe-game/README.md

 This is Tic Tac Toe game.
-There are two player participate on this game and try to match their symbol in vertically or horizontally or digonally sequenceplayer.Which person sequence match win the game.
+There are two player participate on this game and try to match their symbol in vertically or horizontally or digonally sequence.Which person sequence match win the game.